Safe@Office

-Safe@Office is a line of firewall and VPN appliances developed by SofaWare Technologies, a Check Point company.
+Safe@Office is a line of firewall and virtual private network (VPN) appliances developed by SofaWare Technologies, a Check Point company.

+Overview

 The Check Point Safe@Office product line is targeted at the small and medium business segment, and includes the 500 and 500W (with Wi-Fi) series of internet security appliance.
 The old S-Box, Safe@Home, 100 series, 200 series, and 400W series are discontinued.

+License

 The appliances are licensed according to the number of protected IP addresses (referenced to as users) in numbers 5, 25 or unlimited.
-There is also a variant with a built-in ADSL modem.
+There is also a variant with a built-in asymmetric disconnection line (ADSL) modem.